-Gupta also said ADB would like to cooperate with China on its Belt and Road initiative, which aims to drive economic development through infrastructure investment.
+Gupta also said the ADB would like to cooperate with China on its Belt and Road Initiative, which aims to drive economic development through infrastructure investment.

 An ADB report released earlier this year said $26 trillion will be needed to meet infrastructure demand in the Asia-Pacific between 2016 and 2030.